volodymyrprokopyuk/kotlin-sdp/README.md

   the security level of homegrown not extensively tested security controls.
 Examples:
   OAuth 2.0.
 Linux source code is publicly availalbe, yet when properly secured, Linux is hard secure operating system
+- **Minimize attack surface area**.
+Asses risks introduced by a new feature, then adapt feature design and define security constols to minimize the attack surface area.
+Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interfdace to reduce the attack surface area
+- **Psychological acceptablity**.
+Security controls should not make resources more difficult to access than if the security controls were not present.
+The more user friendly the interface is, the less likely a user will make a mistake when configuring and using a security control and expose the system to security breaches.
+Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromize the system
+- **Do not trust services**.
+Do not assume that third party partners have the same or highter security policies then yours.
+Put necessary security controls on third party services
 - **Fix security issues correctly**.
 Once a security issue has been identified, a) understand the root caouse of it and determine the scope of it b) develop a fix for it
   c) implement required tests for it d) add monitoring and auditing of it
 - **Weakest link**.
 A chain is only as strong as its weakest link.
 Focus on the weakes component in a system
-- **Psychological acceptablity**.
-Security controls should not make resources more difficult to access than if the security controls were not present.
-The more user friendly the interface is, the less likely a user will make a mistake when configuring and using a security control and expose the system to security breaches.
-Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromize the system